force-prime/force-sdk/docs/how-to-unity.md

 1) Since SDK targets .NET Standard 2.1 Unity 2021.2 or newer is required.

-2) Current Unity distribution already contains Newtonsoft.Json assembly, that's why it excluded from SDK libraries explicitly
+2) Current Unity distribution already contains Newtonsoft.Json assembly and some others, don't import them to Unity project or delete (in Unity editor shows conflicting assemblies)

-3) Run for ChainAbstractions or StacksApi project
+3) Run for ChainAbstractions or StacksApi project to build and collect all necessary assemblies
     ```
     dotnet publish -c Release
     ```